MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

 - Entities and data the agent can work with

-  - The agent can only create sales quote and sales order documents.
+  - The agent can only create and edit sales quotes.
+It can convert a quote to an order.
 It can't create or work with the other sales documents (such as blank orders, invoices, or credit memos) or documents in other areas of the product (such as purchase or service orders).
   - The agent can edit sales quotes, but not sales orders.
   - The agent doesn't create new items, contacts, or customers.
 It only works with the entities that are already registered in Business Central.
   - Posting of documents isn't supported.